Kyoto Animation arson attack: Perpetrator

-According to locals, a man resembling Aoba was spotted near Studio 1 days before the incident.
+According to locals, a man resembling Aoba was spotted near Studio 1 in the days before the incident.
 He was also reported to have visited several places of interest related to Sound!
 Euphonium around the city in days prior to the attack.
 Immediately following the attack, Aoba fled the scene after being chased by employees of the studio but was apprehended by the Kyoto Prefectural Police near Rokujizō Station of Keihan Electric Railway, about 100 m from the studio; Aoba was then taken to a hospital with severe burns to the legs, chest, and face.

-During his transport to the hospital, Aoba admitted to having started the fire, possibly for revenge, accusing the studio of "ripping off" or "plagiarising" (パクリやがって, pakuri yagatte) his novels.
-In spite of this, Hatta had initially stated that there is no record of anyone submitting work to their annual writing contest under Aoba's name.
+During his transport to the hospital, Aoba admitted to having started the fire, for revenge, accusing the studio of "ripping off" or "plagiarising" (パクリやがって, pakuri yagatte) his novels.
+Initially, company president Hideaki Hatta had stated that there was no record of anyone submitting work to their annual writing contest under Aoba's name.
 Subsequently, Kyoto Animation revealed that they had received a draft novel from Aoba; however, it did not pass the first-stage assessment and was forgotten, and its contents were confirmed to have no similarities to any of their published works.
-It was later revealed that Aoba believed that a scene about buying discounted meat in the fifth episode of Tsurune was similar to one in the novel he submitted.